12 Best Adventures Trekking Trails Across Kerala That Every Adventure Traveller Dream To Hike along with his Best Friends!

 Since this is a reserve forest, this region stays in its actual condition and the surroundings are really green.
 The Forest Officers arrange a team to go with you.
 The team includes people who were poachers earlier but are not protectors.
 They are strong, reliable men.
 It is essential; in the event that you get lost in this unfamiliar region, a tiger may abruptly show up as this spot is famous for their presence.

 The trek itself takes 2 to 3 days, so night stay will be there.
 Camping is arranged by the team beforehand.
 It would be an extraordinary experience if you happen to spot elephants.
 These animals do not like to be bothered; so simply stay calm and wonder at God’s beautiful creation!
 The reserve is in Thekkady and is a natural habitat of elephants.
 A guided day-trek is also available.
 Periyar Lake is serene and is a great place to unwind.
 Thekkady is connected to all major towns of Kerala by road.
+This popular trail of trekking in Kerala can only be accessed by opting package from Periyar Foundation.

 4. Meesapulimala Peak Trek – Munnar, Altitude: 2,640m